Barcelona Home Hunter · Neighborhood Guide

 Cons

-- Traffic on larger avenues—pick orientation carefully.
+- Traffic on larger avenues, so orientation matters.

 - Some walk-ups; elevator stock demands a premium.